Improved Prediction of Settling Behaviour of Solid Particles through Machine Learning Analysis of Experimental Retention Time Data: Materials and Methods

 We tracked the location of particles using the well-known particle tracking algorithm of OpenPTV~\cite{openptv, verso2019}.
 As our experiments were conducted with a relatively sharp interfacial layer, they have a significant drawback of substantial variation of refractive index in the interfacial layer.
 As a result, images of small particles from this region are significantly distorted, as demonstrated in zone (b) in Fig.~\ref{fig:optical_distortion}.
 Similar to other studies~\cite{alahyari1994particle}, it is impossible to obtain particle center in this region with an uncertainty smaller than a particle radius.
 Therefore, we could not measure particle velocity within the interfacial layer and focused only on measuring the information relevant to the delay time.
 Thus, we measured the time instant at which each particle starts slowing down, slightly before it enters the interfacial layer and the time instant at which it reaches the terminal velocity at the bottom layer, far below the layer of the strong refractive index gradient.

 In addition, we use the particles to estimate the position of the interface.
 We mark the entrance and exit points for each trajectory based on particle velocity (outside the region of strong refractive index gradients).
 The entry point is marked at the location where $V(z)=0.99V_1$, and the exit point where either the particle reaches its minimum velocity, or if it doesn't experience a minimum, the terminal velocity $V_2$, similar to Refs.~\citep{Abaid2004,fernando1999,verso2017,verso2019}.
-We average these position values for groups of particles that were released in the same run and use this estimate as the approximate interface thickness $\hat{h}$.
-Fig. \ref{fig:typical_trajs} demonstrates the individual entrance and exit points (dashed lines) of three archetypes of particle trajectories that we measured, alongside the interface thickness $\hat{h}$ calculated on the basis of them (blue rectangle).
+We average these position values for groups of particles that were released in the same run and use this estimate as the approximate interface thickness $\hat{h}$. \review{In other words, $\hat{h}$ is an average of individual interface thickness measurements, collected from trajectories of particles that were released in proximity to one another.} Fig. \ref{fig:typical_trajs} demonstrates the individual entrance and exit points (dashed lines) of three archetypes of particle trajectories that we measured, alongside the interface thickness $\hat{h}$ calculated based on them (blue rectangle).
 To the best of our knowledge, this is the first time this method for estimating the position and thickness of the interface has been used.
 Note that it is as accurate as other definitions of interface thickness, such as sampling of fluids at fixed depths, intrusive measurements with a conductance probe, or imaging methods using dye or Schlieren optical methods~\cite{fernando1999, Wang2023}.
 Our method avoids mixing and significantly prolongs the experimental run time, measuring thousands of trajectories.